Filing a Car Insurance Claim

 PIP, the starter for medical bills

-PIP kicks in first for medical care.
-It pays at least 3,000 dollars per person, and may include limited wage loss and household services depending on your policy.
+PIP and how car insurance pays for medical bills kick in first for medical care.
+It pays at least 3,000 dollars per person and may include limited wage loss and household services depending on your policy.
 It applies regardless of fault.

 Liability, when you are at fault